TMC holds meeting with Suvendu, says all problems solved | Politics

 Roy said he is likely to come out with a statement on Wednesday.
 Repeated calls to Adhikari to get his version of the meeting went unanswered.

 Adhikari, the face of Nandigram in TMC's anti-farmland acquisition movement and a mass leader, is said to be unhappy over organizational changes in the party and the growing clout of Prashant Kishor and Banerjee in the decision making process of the Mamata Banerjee government.
 He had tendered his resignation from the cabinet on Friday but did not quit as MLA.
-Banerjee, a Lok Sabha MP from Diamond Harbour, is the nephew of TMC supremo Mamata Banerjee and is the second in command in the party.
+Banerjee, a Lok Sabha MP from Diamond Harbour, is the nephew of TMC supremo Mamata Banerjee.

 According to TMC sources, Adhikari was unhappy with the organizational rejig effected a few months ago, especially with the scrapping of the post of party district observer.
 Adhikari was an observer for the party for Malda, Murshidabad, Bankura, Purulia and East Midnapore districts.